kevin-potato/panorama_generator/README.md

 # Panorama Generator

-Created by Zhongkai YANG (20318227)
+Created by Zhongkai YANG

 ### Project Overview

 Panorama Generator is a tool that utilises computer vision techniques to extract key frames from videos and generate panoramic images.
-This project employs the OpenCV library to handle image and video files, implementing techniques ranging from basic frame extraction to complex image stitching.
+I employ my own ways to handle image and video files, implementing techniques ranging from basic frame extraction to complex image stitching, utilising the OpenCV library.

 ### Features